pagkly/Zed/Investopedia3/Sublease.md

 ## How a Sublease Works

-A lease is a contract between a property owner and a tenant that transfers the owner’s rights to the exclusive possession and use of the [real estate](https://www.investopedia.com/terms/r/realestate.asp) property to the tenant for an agreed-upon period.
+A lease is a contract between a property owner and a tenant that transfers the owner’s rights to the exclusive possession and use of the [[real estate]](https://www.investopedia.com/terms/r/realestate.asp) property to the tenant for an agreed-upon period.
 The lease states the length of time the contract is to run and the amount of the tenant’s rent.
 In legal terms, the tenant’s legal right to possess the property is deemed tenancy.
 Subleasing occurs when the tenant transfers a part of their legal tenancy to a third-party as a new tenant.

 Subleasing can be established unless the original lease forbids it.
 However, in most cases, the owner must be notified and must approve any subletting arrangement created by the tenant.
 Control over the subletting process could be written into the original lease so that the owner has some control over who uses and/or occupies their property.

 A tenant who sublets property must understand that subleasing does not release them from their obligations on the original contracted lease.
 The tenant is responsible for paying rent and for repairs or damage to the property.
-That means that if a new subtenant does not pay rent for three months, the original tenant that subleased the property is liable to the landlord for the overdue rent amount and any [late fees](https://www.investopedia.com/terms/l/late-fee.asp).
+That means that if a new subtenant does not pay rent for three months, the original tenant that subleased the property is liable to the landlord for the overdue rent amount and any [[late fees]](https://www.investopedia.com/terms/l/late-fee.asp).
 In turn, the subtenant is liable to the original tenant for the unpaid rent.

 ## Subleasing and State Laws